Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 ------------------------------------------------------------------------

-## Project descriptions
+## Project descriptions {#project-descriptions}

 During the course, you have to formulate a data wrangling project.
 That is, you should name or provide a data set, say how the data should be (re)structured and set some visualization goals.
 You can use a data set you are working on (note, you might have to make it anonymous to share it) or a data set freely available online, from a publication, whatever.
 I strongly suggest "dirty" data that has to be cleaned up and reformatted!
 Data cleanup, transformation and extension should be one (big) part of your project!

 The formulated projects are the set of exercises you and your fellow students will pick from during the rest of the course, which is discussed below.
 But first, some details concerning project definition.

 ------------------------------------------------------------------------

-### Phase 1 - Drafting a project description
+### Phase 1 - Drafting a project description {#phase-1---drafting-a-project-description}

 <img src="https://img.icons8.com/external-flaticons-lineal-color-flat-icons/344/external-project-web-development-flaticons-lineal-color-flat-icons.png" width="100px"/>

 Before you can define a project you need some data!
 In order to select something, you might want to "reach high"!
 That is, think about something you would like to know or see and what data might be needed for that.
 Don't think in terms of "I know how to do" but more "I would like to see" (like "A BOSS")!
 Given an idea, start looking for data sets that might help you to provide the information for your idea.
 Either you find something useful, or you might change your idea while looking for and investigating available data.

 #### Data sets

 Best are data set you are working on anyway or that are connected to your field of interest, such data makes most sense to you and you are most creative about possible analyses.
 Or something you have discussed in some other course or project.
 It would be **best**, if the data is already in some **table form but not tidy**, i.e. there is still need for some (extensive) data cleaning, formatting, ...

-You might not have a data set at hand, so check out open data repositories, websites, etc.
-Some open data repositories or search engines are listed at
+You might not have a data set at hand, so check out open data repositories, websites, etc. Some open data repositories or search engines are listed at

 -   [https://libguides.graduateinstitute.ch](https://libguides.graduateinstitute.ch/rdm/repositories)
 -   [https://handsondataviz.org](https://handsondataviz.org/opendata.html)